Higher homotopy categories, higher derivators, and K-theory: Introduction

-(c) \textbf{K-theory of higher derivators.} $K$-theory for (pointed, left) derivators was introduced by Maltsiniotis \cite{Malt} and Garkusha \cite{Garkusha2, Garkusha1}.
+(c) \textbf{K-theory of higher derivators.} $K$-theory for (pointed, right) derivators was introduced by Maltsiniotis \cite{Malt} and Garkusha \cite{Garkusha2, Garkusha1}.
 The basic feature of a derivator that allows this definition of $K$-theory is that there is a natural notion of cocartesian square for a derivator.
 The motivation for introducing this $K$-theory is connected with the problem of recovering Waldhausen $K$-theory from the derivator.
-Maltsiniotis \cite{Malt} conjectured that derivator $K$-theory satisfies \emph{additivity}, \emph{localization}, and that it \emph{agrees} with Quillen $K$-theory for exact categories.
-Cisinski and Neeman \cite{C-N} proved additivity for the derivator $K$-theory of stable derivators.
+Maltsiniotis \cite{Malt} conjectured that derivator $K$-theory of stable derivators satisfies \emph{additivity}, \emph{localization}, and that it \emph{agrees} with Quillen $K$-theory for exact categories.
+Cisinski and Neeman \cite{C-N} proved additivity for the derivator $K$-theory of stable derivators and Coley \cite{Coley} has recently extended this result to the unstable context.
 In joint work with Muro \cite{MR1}, we proved that localization and agreement with Quillen $K$-theory cannot both hold.
-On the other hand, Muro \cite{Muro} proved that agreement with Waldhausen $K$-theory holds for $K_0$ and $K_1$ (see also \cite[Section 6]{Malt}), and Garkusha \cite{Garkusha1} obtained further positive results in the case of abelian categories.
-In Section \ref{sec:K-theory_higher_derivators}, after a short review of the $K$-theory of $\infty$-categories, we define derivator $K$-theory for general (pointed, left) $\infty$-derivators.
+On the other hand, Muro \cite{Muro} proved that agreement with Waldhausen $K$-theory holds for $K_0$ and $K_1$ (see also \cite[Section 6]{Malt}).
+Moreover, Garkusha \cite{Garkusha1} obtained further positive results in the case of abelian categories.
+In Section \ref{sec:K-theory_higher_derivators}, after a short review of the $K$-theory of $\infty$-categories, we will define derivator $K$-theory for general (pointed, right) $\infty$-derivators.
 For any pointed $\infty$-category $\C$ with finite colimits, there is a comparison map to derivator $K$-theory,

-and these comparison maps define a tower of derivator $K$-theories:
+and these comparison maps assemble to give a tower of derivator $K$-theories and comparison maps:

 which approximates $K(\C)$.
 Our main result on the comparison map $\mu_n$ is the following connectivity estimate (Theorem \ref{comparison_K-theory}):